Mulpeter91/Github-Actionman/README.md

 Source Branch: pull-request-ex
 ```

-### 2.3 Accessing Metadata
+### 2.3 Accessing Event Metadata

 Another variable worth noting and is heavily effected by the action event type is `GITHUB_EVENT_PATH`.
 This variable contains the directory
-within your runner to an `event.json` file.
-This file contains substantial metadata regarding the event triggered within the workflow which
+within your runner to a temporarily stored `event.json` file.
+This file contains substantial metadata regarding the specific event triggered
-can be fed into a json object for easy access to specific variables.
+within the workflow and can be fed into a json object for easy access to specific data nodes.

 Every event type has it's own structured version of the file.
 So what exists in a `pull_request`:`event.json` will not exactly match the
 nodes in a `push`:`event.json`.